Hades210/yuv-viewer/README.md

 Only verified on a Linux based system...

 ### How to use it at Windows
-As it only support linux, so actually, for now, *CANNOT* support at Windows.
+It only support run linux natively now.

 However, we could run linux remote GUI program by X11 forwarding.
 This depend on other tools.